Is Bitcoin mining still profitable in 2026? Mining vs. buying BTC in Switzerland

 • you know the actual downtime and know how to minimize it,

-• you factor in equipment depreciation, breakdowns, and the excavator's depreciation,
+• you factor in equipment depreciation, breakdowns, and loss of value,

 • you analyze not only the daily profit, but also the conservative, base, and optimistic scenarios,